samboy/small-C-programs/README.md

 Generate 160 bits of entropy as 32 ASCII bytes.
 Use -DMINGW when compiling as a native Windows binary via MinGW

+# xLFSR

+A small program to look at and research LFSR variants.

 # Makefile

 This Makefile will compile `bin2hex`, `hex2bin`, and `entropy`.
 It will